Tab

 Default tabs

-Create a standard tab bar by wrapping a number of .hc-tab links inside of a wrapping element with class .hc-tabs.
+Create a standard tab bar by wrapping a number of .hc-tab elements inside of a wrapping element with class .hc-tabs.

 Append the class .hc-is--active to the active tab to give it prominence.
 See the accessibily note and the code below for the appropriate ARIA attributes as well.